gavinwahl/django-postgres-queue/README.rst

   By using postgres transactions, there is no possibility of jobs being left in a locked or ambiguous state if a worker dies.
 Tasks immediately become available for another worker to pick up.
+You can even ``kill -9`` a worker and be sure your database and queue will be left in a consistent state.

 - Priority queues